RoobeshRaoED/Ex-No-5-Creating-Triggers-using-PL-SQL/README.md

 ![](5.1.png)
 ![](5.2.jpeg)
 ## Result:
-Hence procedure has been created using PL/SQL.
+Hence trigger has been created using PL/SQL.